rkuma183/wilsonmar.github.io/_posts/2017-08-31-selenium-cs.md

    Files here define utility functions:

-0. Open `WebDriverFactory.cs`
+0. Open `WebDriverFactory.cs`.
+The GetWebDriver function invokes depending on what value is defined for the `wdt` variable.

 0. Open others:

-   * Rnd.cs for random functions
+   * Rnd.cs for a rnd() random function based on a millisecond.
-   * ScreenShotUtil.cs
+   * ScreenShotUtil.cs for the TakeScreenshot() function.
-   * StringUtil.cs
+   * StringUtil.cs for IntToBase26() and MakeRandomString
-   * TestData.cs
+   * TestData.cs adds new users with hard-coded names and passwords.

 ## App PageObjects